 Unacceptable behaviors include:

-- intimidating, harassing, abusive, discriminatory, derogatory or demeaning speech or actions by any participant at the AADR/CADR Annual Meeting & Exhibition, at all related events and in one-on-one communications carried out in the context of the AADR/CADR Annual Meeting & Exhibition.
-The AADR/CADR Annual Meeting & Exhibition event venues may be shared with members of the public; please be respectful to all patrons of these locations.
+- intimidating, harassing, abusive, discriminatory, derogatory or demeaning speech or actions by any participant at the AADOCR/CADR Annual Meeting & Exhibition, at all related events and in one-on-one communications carried out in the context of the AADOCR/CADR Annual Meeting & Exhibition.
+The AADOCR/CADR Annual Meeting & Exhibition event venues may be shared with members of the public; please be respectful to all patrons of these locations.

 - harmful or prejudicial verbal or written comments or visual images related to gender, sexual orientation, race, religion, disability, age, appearance or other personal characteristics.